 On a recent tour of their facilities and equipment, the crew at a fire station in Los Angeles showed off their trucks, engines, ladder, and other vehicles.
 They described the equipment’s capabilities while rattling off a head-spinning litany of statistics (the newest engines, for example, can deliver a total of nearly 2,000 gallons per minute, or 33 gallons per second, on a blaze).
 Then the topic turned to L.A.’s homeless crisis, which was when the tour and interview turned into something of a therapy session for a clearly frustrated crew.
-The captain, who like the rest of the team would not go on the record because he wasn’t authorized to speak on the issue, said they get multiple calls every day to put out homeless fires.

 When asked to estimate what proportion of fires his crew extinguishes are attributable to the homeless, he shook his head and replied, “At least 90%.”
 He explained that thanks to modern fire safety and suppression measures structure fires are actually quite rare.
 However, the number of overall blazes in Los Angeles has increased exponentially, a direct result of the city’s homeless crisis.
-(Calls to the LAFD Public Information Officer were not returned).

 Homeless fires are starting to have catastrophic consequences statewide.
 According to Contra Costa Fire District Public Information Officer Steve Hill, “A lot of our fires end up starting in and around homeless encampments.”
 Residents of Oakland are calling homeless fires in that city a “crisis.”
 And just two weeks ago, a family of five in South Los Angeles lost their home to a blaze attributed to a homeless encampment in an adjacent alley.
 According to local reports, neighbors had contacted the city’s 311 hotline for months to report the camp as well as previous fires, to no avail.